Advanced-Platelet Rich Fibrin Assisted Papilla Reconstruction by Modified Beagle's Technique- A Novel Approach ZD07-ZD09

 Chennai, Tamil Nadu, India.

 The loss of key papilla in an unaesthetic zone and the presence of a â€śblack triangleâ€ť depicts the requirement for papillary reconstruction.
 The complete reconstruction of lost papilla is unpredictable; therefore, retention of papilla is very important for aesthetics.
 There are many causes for loss of papillae and the establishment of â€śblack triangleâ€ť between teeth.
 However, the most common cause is loss of periodontal support due to plaque-associated lesions.
 However, abnormaility in tooth shape, improper contours of the prosthetic restorations and traumatic oral hygienic procedures may also impact the interdental papilla.
-The loss of interdental soft tissue causes difficulties in phonetics, aesthetic appearance and lateral food impaction.
+The loss of interdental papilla soft tissue causes difficulties in phonetics, aesthetic appearance and lateral food impaction.
 This case report deals with a variant method of Beagleâ€™s technique 37-year-old systemically healthy male patient with the chief complaint of black space between the upper front teeth region, causing displeasing smile and food entrapment.
-Intraoral examination done with periodontal probe revealed the loss of 2 mm of interdental patient was treated surgically with Advanced Platelet Rich Fibrin (A-PRF) membrane for papilla reconstruction in the upper anterior aesthetic zone.
+Intraoral examination done with periodontal probe revealed the loss of 2 mm of interdental papilla.
+Patient was treated surgically with Advanced Platelet Rich Fibrin (A-PRF) membrane for papilla reconstruction in the upper anterior aesthetic zone.